UCSD-ECE16/ece-16-spring-2022-millerzw/Python/Lab 5/README.md

 ---
 **Tutorial 1** :

-This
+This tutorial went over file input into python from csv files.
+We are able to read through the csv file and seperate out the values by comma to put it into a python array.
+We can format the csv file exactly how we sent the data from the MCU before in order to have it work with our old code and future code as well.
+We used a function to get the norm of the data as well so we can see the plot relative to x y and z values combined.

 ---
 ---
 **Tutorial 2** :

-It becomes an exact copy of the original graph when win is the length of the data It becomes noisy again due to the smoothing not being perfect curves and so the
+Q1) It becomes an exact copy of the original graph when win is the length of the data Q2) It becomes noisy again due to the smoothing not being perfect curves and so the
     derivative will jump around in slope
-If the sample frequency was 120Hz the max would be 60.
+Q3) If the sample frequency was 120Hz the max would be 60.
 We would need 20Hz at least
     to see a 0-10Hz bandwidth

+This tutorial went over a significant amount of singal processing.
+The main takeaway is how we can take a signal and smooth it out so we don't have to worry as much about the noise from the accelerometer.
+From this smoothness we can then make a funciton that gets the peaks within a range.
+This is useful to our pedometer as well as our jumping jack counter as both will check for peaks within a different magnitude range.
+We creat the DSP module for our library to have access to all these transformations later on in the lab.

 ---
 ---
 **Tutorial 3** :

-This

----
----
-**Tutorial 4** :

-Here, we can see the benefit to checking that we are able to sample and write

----
----
-**Tutorial 5** :

-Finally, we will learn how to have python and arduino communicate: a key
+Here we create our pedometer class.
+It relies heavily on the DSP module we just created, that way we can use one function to do all the processing for us.
+We can either read from a file into arrays and process the arrays with our pedometer, or we can read in values from Arduino for live processing.
+Note the live processing can be a bit laggy due to the computer intensive nature of the live transformations and plotting.
+I also went back and added some extra functionality to the pedometer class outside the scope of the tutorial such as a function to adjust the min and max values for the detection algorithm as well as functions to get the min and max values for use in showing their coordinates on the graph.
+This prevents the need for edits to the Pedometer class file which circumvents having to update the package each time we need a change to occur.

 ---
 ---